lolcreds

 secret store

-password vaults, CI/CD variables, and cloud secret managers
+Password vaults, CI/CD variables, and cloud secret managers

 source code

-replication scripts, application clients, tests, and committed URLs
+Replication scripts, application clients, tests, and committed URLs

 logs